danielhum/shrturl/README.md

 # Shrturl - a URL shortener

+see it in action at https://cg-shrturl.herokuapp.com/

 ## Stack
 - Ruby 3.0.2
 - Rails 6.1.4
 - Rspec 5
 - Postgres 14.1
 - Redis 6.2.5
+- Sidekiq 6.3.1

 ## Installation